GoogleChrome/web.dev/src/site/content/en/blog/progressively-enhance-your-pwa/index.md

 Up next is copying and pasting.
 One of our favorite operations as software developers is copy and paste.
-As greeting card author, at times, I may want to do the same.
+As a greeting card author, at times, I may want to do the same.
-Either paste an image into a greeting card I'm working on, or the other way round: copy my greeting card so I can continue editing it from somewhere else.
+I may want to either paste an image into a greeting card I'm working on, or copy my greeting card so I can continue editing it from somewhere else.
-The [Async Clipboard API](https://web.dev/image-support-for-async-clipboard/), apart from text, also supports images.
+The [Async Clipboard API](https://web.dev/image-support-for-async-clipboard/), supports both text and images.
-Let me walk you through how I have added copy and paste support to the Fugu Greetings app.
+Let me walk you through how I added copy and paste support to the Fugu Greetings app.

 In order to copy something onto the system's clipboard, I need to write to it.